saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 The pitch is simple: there are workloads you don't want leaving your network.
 Legal documents, client data, IP-sensitive drafts.
 Foundry Local gives you the Foundry developer experience (11,000+ models in the catalogue, the same SDK, the same eval tooling) running entirely on your hardware.

 For me this is interesting both personally and at work.
-I want to try it with a few FMG architecture artefacts — the kind of documents that are too sensitive to run through a cloud API casually.
+I want to try it for kind of documents that are too sensitive to run through a cloud API casually.
 The demo showed it's not a stripped-down fallback; it's the same platform, just with locality as a design constraint.

 I'll write a follow-up post once I've actually run it.
+At the outset it is MS version of Ollama.

 &nbsp;